uloga/decorator/README.md

-Decorator front-end is departed.
-Checkout The New [Modulr.css](https://github.com/uloga/modulr.css) Framework.
+Decorator front-end is departed!
+[Modulr.css](https://github.com/uloga/modulr.css) Is The New Framework.
 ==========

 About: